-The target returns that are used in the Soteria BR Account marketing materials are not guaranteed, and you should not consider the past performance of an investment to be a reliable indicator of future results.
-The performance of an individual's Soteria BR Account is based entirely on the value of the underlying companies that it holds.
+The target returns that are used in Soteria BR Trust Account marketing materials are not guaranteed, and you should not consider the past performance of an investment to be a reliable indicator of future results.
+The performance of an individual's Soteria BR Trust Account is based entirely on the value of the underlying companies that it holds.